 Planning your South Devon holiday or short break this year?
 Find that time normally runs out and you get to the last day and find out all the places that you should have gone to while you were way?
 Sound familiar?
 Then have a read of our go to list of 15 tried and tested (by us, and our family!) places that we love to visit in South Devon to help you plan ahead for your Devon holiday.
+A couple may be dependant on reopening, so do check before you travel.
 If you are staying in or around Salcombe, Kingsbridge, Hope Cove, Dartmouth or any of the hidden hamlets and tiny villages that are in the South Hams you should find something that suits everyone.
 Especially if you are bringing your four-legged friend with you.
 Most of the places in the list below are dog friendly.

 Love walking or running then you’ll love that the South West Coast path features quite a lot.
 Looking for places to eat there are some great recommendations for places to eat and drink.
 Want some local history we’ve got that covered too.
 Thinking of learning to surf or paddleboard then read on…

 Walk the South West Coast Path from East Portlemouth (Salcombe) to Gara Rock

 Want a stunning walk?
 Try walking from East Portlemouth to Gara Rock.
 Take the South West Coast path from East Portlemouth towards Gara Rock.
 If you are in Salcombe just catch the ferry over to East Portlemouth and walk towards Mill Bay to pick up the South West Coast Path.
 It’s just over an hour each way and the scenery is amazing.
 You have refreshments at both ends of the walk at the Venus Cafe at East Portlemouth and at Gara Rock.
 There are also beaches at both ends too so try if you can to time it with the tide so you can head to Rickham Sands just below Gara Rock which is best at low tide.
 One way is definitely hillier than the other!